Zeek05/tat/README.md

-# tat - Text Attributes for Terminal
+# tat2 - Text Attributes for Terminal
 ### By ZeekHalkyr

 This plugin unlocks some ANSI Escape Sequences in a easy to use format for batch programs.